1C:Enterprise uses a variety of lists to display data.

 In the lists with hierarchy of items, any item can be both a node and an individual object.
 For example, a list of departments can have item hierarchy.
 Each department can contain other departments but all the departments have the same assortment of properties.

 A hierarchical list has the following view modes: hierarchical list, list, and tree.
-To change a view mode, click All actions – View mode.
+To change a view mode, click More actions – View mode.

-The selected view mode appears checked in the menu.
+The selected view mode is highlighted in the menu.

 List mode.
 If you select List view mode, the list displays all of the items.
 Folders and items are displayed together without separation.